|

 (2) That defendant be required to pay to plaintiff such damages

-as plaintiff has sustained in consequence of defendant’s infringement
+as plaintiff has sustained in consequence of defendant’s

 of said copyright and said unfair trade practices and unfair